-Geomaps in Citrix Application Delivery Management (Citrix ADM) provides you with a graphical representation of your sites and breaks down your network monitoring experience by geography.
+Geomaps in Citrix Application Delivery and Management provides you with a graphical representation of your sites and breaks down your network monitoring experience by geography.
 With geomaps, you can visualize your network instance distribution by location and monitor network issues.

-The following sections explain how you can monitor data centers in Citrix ADM.
+The following sections explain how you can monitor data centers in Citrix Application Delivery and Management.

-Citrix ADM site is a logical grouping of Citrix Application Delivery Controller (Citrix ADC) instances in a specific geographical location.
+Citrix Application Delivery and Management site is a logical grouping of Citrix Application Delivery Controller (Citrix ADC) instances in a specific geographical location.
 For example, while one site is assigned to Amazon Web Services (AWS) and another site might be assigned to Azure™.
 Still another site is hosted on the premises of the tenant.
-Citrix ADM manages and monitors all Citrix ADC instances connected to all sites.
-You can use Citrix ADM to monitor and collect syslog, AppFlow, SNMP, and any such data originating from the managed instances.
+Citrix Application Delivery and Management manages and monitors all Citrix ADC instances connected to all sites.
+You can use Citrix Application Delivery and Management to monitor and collect syslog, AppFlow, SNMP, and any such data originating from the managed instances.

-Geomaps in Citrix ADM provides you with a graphical representation of your sites.
+Geomaps in Citrix Application Delivery and Management provides you with a graphical representation of your sites.
 Geomaps also breaks down your network monitoring experience by geography.
 With geomaps, you can visualize your network instance distribution by location and monitor all network issues.
 You can click Infrastructure on the menu and this displays the Instances Dashboard for a visual representation of the sites created on the world map.